christophengelmayer/StaticWire/README.md

 To handle assets and uploads you have multiple options:

-* copy the folders (`/site/assets/files`, `site/templates/style`, `site/templates/scripts`, etc.) per hand
+* copy the folders (`site/assets/files`, `site/templates/style`, `site/templates/scripts`, etc.) to the output directory (`static/`)
 * copy them in your CI/CD script
-* Symlink them if the static site and your ProcessWire installation are running on the same webserver
+* create symlinks if the static site and your ProcessWire installation are running on the same server

 ## Roadmap